MengyuanZhaoo/ProTrans/README.md

 Setting mode as 'all', ProTrans will use all cells to train model.
 Setting mode as '', ProTrans will randomly divides all cells into training and test sets according to 6 to 4.

-## The proteomics translation for intra-datasets
+Users need to provide rna.csv and protein.csv of raw expression reads to train or evaluate ProTrans.
+The annotation file is optional which is used to enable omics translation across cell types or batches.
 Taking GSE164378 as example, the directory and specific instructions for input files are as follows:
 ```
  |-- dataset
         |-- GSE164378